vahancho/polylineencoder/README.md

 ## Installation

 No installation required.
-Just compile *polylineencoder.h(.cpp)* in your project and use `gepaf::PolylineEncoder` class.
+Just compile *polylineencoder.h(.cpp)* in your project and use `gepaf::PolylineEncoder` class template.

 ## Prerequisites